PriyaJain18/Aws-project-1/README.md

 React App deployed on AWS using services like S3 , Route53 , CloudFront and securing Site using SSL certificates:

-NOTE : I've used this react "expense-tracker-app" for this AWS project .
+Note: I've used this react "expense-tracker-app" for this AWS project .I am using aws free-tier so had to remove the project from the account.
+Following is only the implementation steps .

 ## STEPS :